Skip to main content

 Many genes together make up larger structures within the cell called chromosomes.
 Each cell normally contains 23 pairs of chromosomes.

 A human has 46 chromosomes (23 pairs).
-One chromosome from each pair comes from the mother, and one chromosome from each pair comes from the father.
+One chromosome from each pair comes from each birth parent.
 One of the 23 pairs determines your sex.
 These sex chromosomes are called X and Y.

 Some genetic conditions are caused when all or part of a chromosome is missing or when an extra chromosome or chromosome fragment is present.